PaulFrankling/proper_clobber/TESTING.md

 * The toasts appear correctly any time a relevant action has been taken. &check;
 * The JavaScript used for the toast messages work as intended.
 The toast appears for 6 seconds and fades out for 2 seconds. &check;
 * All information and links work as expected on the Basket toast. &check;

+#### CRUD Functionality

+* All CRUD functionality was tested and worked as expected.

+#### Responsiveness

+* The websites responsiveness was established with the help of the framework [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/).
+The project was tested on numerous devices and on Google Chrome Dev Tools and resulted in no issues with regards to responsiveness.

+#### Browsers and devices

+* The website was tested on the following:

+    * ASUS ZENBOOK UX434
+    * iPhone 12
+    * iPhone X
+    * iPad
+    * Huawei P Smart

+* The website was tested on the following browsers:

+    * Safari
+    * Firefox
+    * Google Chrome
+    * Microsoft Edge

+#### Defensive Programming

+#### Fixed Bugs

+#### Known Bugs